JaxWil24/Hearing_Aid_Accessibility/README.md

 # Database Storage

-PostgreSQL is the database we will use to to then integrate it to AWS RDS to display the data.
+The database we will use to storage our data is S3 Buket.

 # Machine Learning

-Python, Jupyter Notebook and Scikit-learn to make predictions to fit into a Logistic Regression classifier.
+Python, Jupyter Notebook and Scikit-learn to make predictions to fit into a Logistic Regression .

 # Dashboard